 Share with these links: The following options enable you to provide direct access to the Request Queue and Request Queue forms to users outside of Workfront.
 Users must already have access rights to the Request Queue in order to gain direct access.
 Using either option described here does not automatically grant access to users:

-- Direct Access URL: When a user accesses this URL from a browser, the user is taken directly to the request queue within Workfront.
+- Direct Access URL: When a user accesses this URL from a browser, the user is taken directly to the New Request tab in the Requests area and this request is selected by default for them.
 Users must first log in to Workfront before gaining access to the request queue.

 - Embed Code: Use this HTML code to embed the request queue form as an iframe within any HTML page.